ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 providing the keying material in the access token, the AS includes the key identifier in the `kid` parameter, see {{kdf-cnf}}.
-This key identifier enables the resource server to calculate the keying material for the communication with C from the access token.
-AS and RS MUST use their shared key derivation key for the key derivation, and the key derivation MUST follow [Section 11 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-11) with parameters as specified here.
-The KDF used is defined by the application and SHOULD be HKDF-SHA-256.
-The key identifier picked by the AS must be unique for each access token using the same key derivation key.
+This key identifier enables the resource server to calculate the keying material for the communication with the client from the access token using the key derivation key and following [Section 11 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-11) with parameters as specified here.
+The KDF to be used needs to be defined by the application, for example HKDF-SHA-256.
+The key identifier picked by the AS MUST be unique for each access token where a unique symmetric key is required.

-The fields in the context information `COSE_KDF_Context` ([Section 11.2 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-11.2)) MUST have the following values:
+The fields in the context information `COSE_KDF_Context` ([Section 11.2 of RFC 8152](https://tools.ietf.org/html/rfc8152#section-11.2)) have the following values:

 * AlgorithmID = "ACE-CoAP-DTLS-key-derivation"
 * PartyUInfo = PartyVInfo = ( null, null, null )
-* keyDataLength is a uint equal the length of the key shared between AS and RS in bits
+* keyDataLength is a uint equal the length of the symmetric key shared between C and RS in bits
 * protected MUST be a zero length bstr
 * other is a zero length bstr
 * SuppPrivInfo is omitted